Softpanorama

 Enabling and Disabling Services

-Releases prior to the Solaris 10 OS haven't offered a good way to permanently disable a service.
-The typical method used is to rename the relevant rc script to a name that won't get executed, but that change will be overlooked the next time the system is upgraded.
+Releases prior to the Solaris 10 did not have a standard way to permanently disable a service.
+The typical method used is to rename the relevant rc script to a name that won't get executed, but that change can be overlooked the next time the system is upgraded.
 Furthermore, inetd-based services are enabled and disabled by a totally different method -- editing a configuration file.
-Under SMF, both types of services can be configured using the svcadm(1M) command, and the changes will persist if the machine is upgraded.
+Under SMF, both types of services can be configured using the svcadm(1M) command (similar in functionality to Linux chkconfig command with functionality of service command added), and the changes will persist.
 Here's a comparison of how to enable and disable some services.

 The last argument to svcadm in these examples is the Fault Managed Resource Identifier (FMRI) of the service.